popopame/KHW/Cours/Chptr5_Bootstrapping-the-K8S-Master.md

 #### 4.1  What is the Kubernetes Control Planes?
 How does it work?

+THe kubebernetes control plane is all the components that will be installed on the master node : kube-scheduler , kube-API server and the Kube-controller-manager.

+Together they manage the workload that will be launched on the cluster.

 #### 4.2 Download the files

 **NOTE: As usual , all commands must be done on all 3 clusters**